Open-QKD-Network/cqptoolkit/README.md

 If your project file has deep folder structure (this is a bug), it can be improved by right clicking on the workspace and:

-- Unchecking "Disaplay folders as on disk"
+- Unchecking "Display folders as on disk"
 - Checking "Hide Folder Name"

 #### To create a release